astralfrontier/astralfrontier.org-OLD/src/blog/2016-03-24-deconstructing-doc-smith.md

 She is attractive, conventionally or otherwise.
 She is notable for her spunk, spirit, or defiance in the face of danger.

-She will have met the protagonist as part of his normal job.
+She will have met the protagonist as part of his regular job.
 If there isn't already a relationship in progress, the two will develop a mutual attraction after significant hardships in space or away from Earth, and their confession of these feelings